System-Verification-Lab/Quokka-Sharp/README.md

 cnf = qk.encoding.QASM2CNF(circuit1, computational_basis = False)
 # Users can set a different number N of parallel processes when the check mode is "linear".
 For other modes, "N" should be 1.
 res = qk.CheckEquivalence(tool_path, cnf, check = "linear", N=16)
+# The result will be "True" if the circuits are equivalent, "False" if not,  "TIMEOUT" if the tool ran out of time, and  "MEMOUT" if the tool ran out of memory and crashed.

 '''
 Synthesis